Find Nursing Colleges

 84% Women

 The 3rd most popular school in the country for critical care nursing majors who are seeking their master's degree is New York University.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 51 master's degrees were handed out to critical care nursing majors at NYU.
-Around 49% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
+During the most recent year for which we have data, 51 people received their master's degree in critical care nursing from NYU.
+Of these students, 84% were women and 47% were members of underrepresented racial-ethnic groups.

 #4